gundenaf/TMS-homework/Docker and Microservices Architecture/homework_1/README.md

-# Homework No23: Practical Experience with Docker Commands
+# Practical Experience with Docker Commands

 ## Task 1: Launching a Container using `docker run`